luxiaolululu/luxiaolululu.github.io/source/_posts/IOS-AudioUnit.md

 > The output element (element 0) output scope gets its stream format from the currently-active output audio hardware.
 > Set your application format on the output scope of the input element.
 The input element performs format conversion between its input and output scopes as needed.
 Use the hardware sample rate for your application stream format.
 > If the input scope of the output element is fed by an audio unit connection, it acquires its stream format from that connection.
 If, however, it is fed by a render callback function, set your application format on it.
+> audio enters at the input scope and leaves at the output scope.

 总结一下：